 When you shop Prime Day with the Amazon Prime Rewards Visa Signature card, you earn unlimited 5 percent back on Amazon purchases in addition to any discounts offered during that shopping event.

 If you have a card that offers rotating categories every quarter, such as Discover it® Cash Back or Chase Freedom, coordinate your holiday spending with each card’s cash back calendar to get the maximum benefit from those rewards.

 Both cards offer 5 percent cash back bonus on purchases made in selected categories – up to $,1500 in purchases every quarter, and you need to activate or enroll in the bonus categories every quarter.

 - Restaurant purchases are Discover’s rotating category from July to September.

-- Chase Freedom’s rotating categories for this summer include gas station, Lyft and Walgreens purchases.
+- Chase Freedom’s rotating categories for summer 2018 include gas station, Lyft and Walgreens purchases.

 - This means you could stock up on stocking-stuffer gift cards from your loved ones’ favorite restaurants and stores during the summer months.

 Your card’s online shopping portal could also be a great place to find holiday shopping deals if you’re using a card that offers flat-rate rewards on purchases.

 - The Citi Double Cash Card for instance, offers 1 percent unlimited cash back on purchases and another 1 percent back when you pay off those purchases, but you can snag additional cash back deals through the Citi Bonus Cash Center.